What is product discovery documentation and why does it matter?

 • Eligibility - Who can participate?
 Team size limits?

-• Deliverables — What must teams produce?
-Functional prototypes required?
+• Deliverables - What must teams produce?
+In AI-powered hackathons, consider requiring structured problem statements and validation strategies alongside prototypes

 • Timeline - Duration, milestones, submission deadlines

 Many hackathons fail due to unclear objectives or poor organization.
-The setup template ensures every aspect is planned before you invite participants.
+The setup template ensures every aspect is planned.
+See the Corporate Hackathon Guide for the complete organizer's manual.

-Effective hackathon judging uses structured criteria: Problem Importance, Theme Alignment, Feasibility, Concept Effectiveness, Ease of Development, Operational Simplicity, Potential Impact, Innovation Level, and Market Demand Certainty.
-Judges should also provide constructive feedback on concept, presentation, design, prototyping, and teamwork.
+Effective hackathon judging uses the Innovation Mode Nine-Dimension Idea Assessment Model: Problem Importance, Theme Alignment, Feasibility, Concept Effectiveness, Ease of Development, Operational Simplicity, Potential Impact, Innovation Level, and Market Demand Certainty.
+In AI-era hackathons, judging shifts from evaluating prototype quality to evaluating opportunity quality.

 • Problem Importance - Is the problem being solved significant?